D3athGr1p/learn-tutorials/celo/hello-mobile-dapp.md

 * Mobile development using React Native and Expo

 This is not a comprehensive tutorial for Celo's features and capabilities, keep exploring the docs to learn more.

-If you had any difficulties following this tutorial or simply want to discuss Celo tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!